 The infixes are some times called as primary prefixes.

-1) The first step in giving IUPAC name to an organic compound is to select the parent chain and assign a root word.
+1) The first step in giving IUPAC name to an organic compound is to select the parent chain and assign a word root.

 2) Next, the appropriate primary suffix(es) must be added to the root word to indicate the saturation or unsaturation.

 3) If the molecule contains functional group or groups, a secondary suffix must be added to indicate the main functional group.
 This is optional and not necessary if the molecule contains no functional group.

 4) Prefix the root word with the infix "cyclo" if the parent chain is cyclic; or with the infix "spiro" if it is a spiro compound; or with the infix "bicyclo" if the compound is bicyclic.

-5) Finally add prefix(es) to the name if there are side chains or substituents on the parent chain.
+5) Finally add prefix(es) to the IUPAC name, if there are side chains or substituents on the parent chain.

-E.g. The IUPAC name of the following compound is arrived in steps mentioned below.
+E.g. The IUPAC name of the following compound (3-methylbutan-2-ol) is arrived in steps mentioned below.

 |Step-1||How many carbons are there in the parent chain?||4||Root word = "but"|